The rules for this league are extremely lengthy, but are needed to make the league as fair as possible. Please take the time to read through them.

 To figure out the number of teams that will make the play-offs we use the formula (# of teams in the league / 2) + 2.
 If this makes it a 5-8 team play-off then the play-offs will occur weeks 15-17.
 If it is a 9-16 team play-off, then the play-offs will occur weeks 14-17.
 If there are divisions or conferences, then the top team in each division or conference will make the play-offs and get the highest seeds, and then anyone will be eligible for the remaining spots.
 Should a large enough league exist, I may choose to set the schedule so that conferences would be completely separated in the play-offs until the bowl games.

 Each team will have 15 position players or team defenses.
 Each week, every team will have a starting line-up consisting of 1 quarterback, 2 running backs, 2 wide receivers, 1 tight end, 1 place kicker, and 1 defense.
 Therefore, at all times you must have at least that amount of players on your team at those positions.
 The only possible exception would be if a trade is made that involves a team dropping below or going above the required amount to make the trade, but that team must immediately pick up someone or drop someone to get back to meeting roster requirements.
 If this is not done, all transactions that made the roster invalid will be cancelled.
+If it is unclear what position a specific player officially plays, we use NFL.com/players to determine the official position for that player.

 Starting Line-up Deadline